You want a new job.

 4. Career Documents

 Do you have a snappy cover letter to introduce your resume (for those employers that are expecting one)?
 Have you spent time developing a robust LinkedIn profile?
 Did you prepare a provoking thank you letter or bio?
-Is your reference sheet ready to go?
+Is your references sheet ready to go?

 Yes, a good resume is essential (and getting help to develop a modern resume is an excellent idea), but each of the above-mentioned materials will be scrutinized.
 Dedicate equal investment in all career documents, including building a solid online presence on LinkedIn, creating a modern cover letter, and having your references ready.